Which Cinnamon is Best for You? Ceylon vs Cassia Explained

 Where to Buy

 You can find cinnamon at most grocery stores, specialty spice shops, and online retailers.
-For the best quality, consider buying from organic or fair-trade sources.
-If you're looking for a specific type of cinnamon, check out online platforms like Amazon, Whole Foods, or local spice markets.
+For the best quality and safety, consider buying from organic or fair-trade sources verified by the FDA.
+If you're looking for a specific type of cinnamon, check out trusted platforms like Amazon, Whole Foods, or local spice markets with certified products.

 Conclusion